 The demand for Swiss Water's premium, chemical free decaffeinated coffees has grown substantially since 2009.
-The decaffeination processing lines have limited production capacity to accommodate additional growth in processing volumes.
-If Swiss Water does not invest additional capital in additional production capacity or complete the construction of the new decaffeination processing line as noted under "Construction of a Second Production Line at the New Production Facility in Delta" when anticipated, the Company's future growth in cash flow will be restricted.
+While the Delta plant has increased capacity, the two decaffeination processing lines have limited production capacity to accommodate additional growth in processing volumes.
+If Swiss Water does not invest additional capital in additional production capacity, the Company's future growth in cash flow will be restricted.